evilmoose/local-ai-flask-threejs-bootstrap-chatbot/README.md

 # Rebecca: Local AI Chatbot with Proactive Features

 ## Overview
 Rebecca is a warm, engaging, and proactive chatbot application designed for personalized and meaningful interactions.
-Built using Flask and Llama3.2, Rebecca employs advanced contextual awareness, proactive messaging, and a friendly tone to create an emotionally intelligent companion.
+Built using Flask and Llama3.2, Rebecca employs advanced contextual awareness, proactive messaging, and a friendly tone to create an emotionally intelligent companion/assistant/chatbot.

 ---